 The Department of Homeland Security’s (DHS) U.S. Citizenship and Immigration Services, in collaboration with DHS’s Office for Civil Rights and Civil Liberties, has released two videos about the E-Verify process aimed at employers and employees.
 “Know Your Rights: Employee Rights and Responsibilities”, aimed at employees and “Understanding E-Verify: Employer Responsibilities and Worker Rights,” aimed at employers.

-To view both videos, click here.
+To view this video, click here.

 To view “Know Your Rights: Employee Rights and Responsibilities” in Spanish, click here.